 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date on which the fair value was determined.
 Non-monetary items in a foreign currency that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Foreign currency differences arising on translation are generally recognised in profit or loss.
+Foreign currency differences arising on translation are generally recognised in profit or loss and presented within other operating expenses.
 However, foreign currency differences arising from the translation of an investment in equity securities designated as fair value through other comprehensive income ("FVOCI") are recognised in other comprehensive income.